stacksjs/stacks/README.md

 No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace.

-Develop beautiful, reactive, composable UIs & functions without learning a new language.
-HTML, CSS, sprinkled with minimal JavaScript—that's all you need to dive in now!
+Develop beautiful, reactive, composable UIs & functions without learning a new set of languages.
+HTML, CSS, and minimal JavaScript—that's all you need to dive in now!

 ## Get Started